 Import prices in Germany increased by 28.9% year-on-year in July of 2022, slowing slightly for the fourth month and compared with market forecasts of 29.1%.
 Cost of imported energy surged by 131.7%, mainly coal (260.8%), natural gas (223.6%), and crude oil (83.2%).
 Excluding energy, prices of imports increased by 14.0%, namely fertilizers and nitrogen (142.1%), aluminum (57.6%), and paper and cardboard (40.6%).
 Prices of imported consumer goods increased 13.1%, mainly due to food (23.8%) and capital imported goods were 7.9% more expensive than a year earlier, largely machines (8.6%) and motor vehicles (6.9%).
 Compared to the previous month, import prices rose 1.4%, above 1.0% in June. source: Federal Statistical Office

 Import Prices in Germany averaged 81.08 points from 1962 until 2022, reaching an all time high of 142.90 points in July of 2022 and a record low of 40.80 points in August of 1962.
 This page provides the latest reported value for - Germany Import Prices - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Germany Import Prices - data, historical chart, forecasts and calendar of releases - was last updated on October of 2022.

-Import Prices in Germany is expected to be 104.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Import Prices in Germany to stand at 107.00 in 12 months time.
-In the long-term, the Germany Import Prices is projected to trend around 111.00 Index Points in 2020, according to our econometric models.
+Import Prices in Germany is expected to be 125.90 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Germany Import Prices is projected to trend around 119.00 points in 2023 and 124.50 points in 2024, according to our econometric models.